Woman Seriously Injured After Abduction, Assault in Marlborough, Conn.

-A woman has serious injuries after state police said she was abducted in Marlborough and assaulted on Saturday night.
+State police continue to investigate after a woman was abducted in Marlborough Saturday night and assaulted.
+On Tuesday, state police said the abduction and assault appear to be random.

-According to state police, a 64-year-old woman left a business in Marlborough and was getting into her vehicle in the parking lot when she was approached by two men demanding money.
+The 64-year-old woman left the Big Y on Route 66 in Marlborough and was getting into her vehicle in the parking lot around 7 p.m. when two men approached her, demanding money, according to state police.

-Investigators said the two men were wearing COVID-style masks and proceeded to abduct the woman, assault her and rob her.

-Authorities said the woman was driven to Berlin by the two men and was later released.
+Officials said the suspects then threw the victim in the backseat of her own vehicle, showed a handgun, put a bag over her head and hit her in the face multiple times.

+With the victim still in the backseat, the suspects then drove to DND Food Mart in East Hartford and used the victim's card to get money out of the ATM, police said.
+Investigators said the men then drove the woman to Berlin and she was later released.

 U.S. & World

+Police said they are investigating this in connection with other car thefts.

+State police said Berlin police contacted them just after 10 p.m. after finding the woman.

-The woman is being treated at a local hospital for what officials are calling serious, but non-life threatening injuries.
+She is being treated at a local hospital for what officials are calling serious, but not life-threatening injuries.

+Police have released a photo of one of the suspects and a suspect vehicle - what is believed to be a 1999-2003 Acura TL.

 The incident remains under investigation.